elchs/LetoDBf/Readme.txt

  lRest == true ( .T. ) starts from actual record, lRest == false ( .F. ) from topmost, first record.

  The functions leto_DbUseArea, leto_OrdListAdd, leto_DbCreate(), leto_OrdCreate, leto_DbCloseArea,
- leto_RecLock, is intended for using in udf-functions instead of rdd functions: dbUseArea, OrdListAdd, OrdCreate, dbCloseArea, RLock, dbUnlock
+ leto_RecLock, is intended for using in UDF-functions instead of rdd functions: dbUseArea, OrdListAdd, OrdCreate, dbCloseArea, RLock, dbUnlock

       leto_UDFMustQuit()                                       ==> lTrue
  If the console monitor quits a UDF or RPC thread on server, it sets an internal variable for this